Dimorphic dwarf kingfisher

 The dimorphic dwarf kingfisher (Ceyx margarethae) is a species of bird in the family Alcedinidae that is endemic to the central and southern Philippines.
-Its natural habitat is subtropical or tropical moist lowland forests.
+Its natural habitat is tropical moist lowland forests.

-The species is small and have three toes on its legs.
-They fly with bullet-like speed to catch insects and grubs which they find on the ground.

-Habitat

-Its natural habitat is subtropical or tropical moist lowland forests.
-To be precise, it inhabits islands such as Murcia, Negros, Cebu, Camiguin Sur, Mindanao and many other small islands in the central and southern Philippines (including Mt.
-Kanlaon).
-The species do vary from their cousin species such as indigo-banded and southern silvery kingfishers in a way that they do not fish for food when in water, and use it only to clean their feathers.
+Description and taxonomy

+EBird describes the bird as "A small kingfisher of lowland and foothill forest.
+Deep blue above with bright orange underparts, an orange spot between the bill and eye, a white throat and patch behind the cheek, and a bright red bill and legs.
+Blue upperparts can be dark or pale.
+Somewhat similar to Philippine Dwarf-Kingfisher, especially from the front or below, but Dimorphic has bright blue head and back.
+Voice includes various high-pitched chips, trills, and squeaks."

 This species was formerly considered as one of the 15 recognised subspecies of what was then known as the variable dwarf kingfisher (Ceyx lepidus or Alcedo lepidus).
 A molecular phylogenetic study published in 2013 found that most of the insular subspecies had substantially diverged from one another.
 The variable dwarf kingfisher was therefore split and 12 of the subspecies, including the dimorphic dwarf kingfisher, were promoted to species status.
 At the same time the name of the variable dwarf kingfisher was changed to the Moluccan dwarf kingfisher.

+Ecology and behavior

+It is presumed to feed on invertebrates, small reptiles and fish.
+Typically observed alone or as a pair.

+Not much is known about their breeding habits.
+In 2024, a nest was observed on Panay built on the side of a clay cliff.
+Clutch size was 4 and took 21 days to fledge.